cisco-en-programmability/terraform-provider-dnacenter/docs/resources/itsm_integration_events_retry.md

 Optional:

-- `payload` (List of String) Array of RequestItsmRetryIntegrationEvents
+- `payload` (List of String) Array of RequestItsmRetryIntegrationEventsV1

 <a id="nestedatt--item"></a>